-Originally, the term was used as a metaphor in Poetics by Aristotle to explain the impact of tragedy on the audiences.
-He believed that catharsis was the ultimate end of a tragic artistic work and it marked its quality.
-He further said in Poetics:
+Originally, the term was used as a metaphor in Poetics by Aristotle, to explain the impact of tragedy on the audiences.
+He believed that catharsis was the ultimate end of a tragic artistic work, and that it marked its quality.
+He further said, in Poetics:

-William Shakespeare wrote two of the famous examples of catharsis.
-One of these catharsis examples is his tragic drama “Macbeth”.
-This play presents a great example of catharsis.
+William Shakespeare wrote two famous examples of catharsis.
+One of these catharsis examples is his tragic drama Macbeth.
 The audience and readers of Macbeth usually pity the tragic central figure of the play because he was blinded by his destructive preoccupation with ambition.

 That struts and frets his hour upon the stage